michaelneale/goose-app-maker-mcp/resources/README.md

 Simple todo app that persists to localStorage

+## example4

+A beautiful app that gets a list of flowers from goose and can be refreshed

 ## kitchen-sink

 A basic but more complete example including how to dynamically fetch data from goose in the app.
 It also demonstrates automatic error handling and reporting.